twilio-labs/function-templates/patient-appointment-management/README.md

 ***

 The state of an appointment is represented through transition of dispositions based on various events.
 The blue box in the diagram below represents the `disposition` that appointments transition through based on events.
 EHR initiated events are highlighted in blue, while Twilio (or the patient response to SMS) initiated events are highlighted in red.

 ![State Transition](assets/state-transition.png)

-Ideally, initial appointment event should be `booked`.
+Ideally, the initial appointment event should be `booked`.
 However, appointment events integrated from your EHR will include appointments that are already booked in the EHR system.
 Therefore, the application can accept any appointment event as the initial event and correctly transition the disposition state.

 ## Technical Customization Guide